A CELEBRATION OF HARMONICA MUSIC

 The first question we got from many in the crowd was, "When are you going to do it again?"
 If that's not a proof of concept, then what is?
 As everyone in the music business knows, if you can be successful with a show in Nashville, it will translate to success everywhere.

-And Musician's Union President (and great musician himself) Dave Pomeroy blasted this to all of his Facebook friends after the show, "Harp Heaven at 3rd & Lindsley was just that last night!
+And Musician's Union President (and great musician himself) Dave Pomeroy blasted this to all of his Facebook friends after the first show, "Harp Heaven at 3rd & Lindsley was just that last night!
 Charlie McCoy, Pat Bergeson, Tim Gonzalez, and Kirk Jelly Roll Johnson plus special guest Mickey Raphael.
 If 5 harmonica masters plus Jack Pearson can't give you the blues, then you are not alive!
 Great night of music, kudos to all involved..."

-So, our goal is this: In addition to doing more shows in Nashville (the next one will be in late April 2015), we intend to take the show around the country to appropriate 300-1000 seat venues with a rotating cast of players, including regional players in different parts of the country.
+So, our goal is this: In addition to doing more shows in Nashville (the next one will be on April 23, 2015), we intend to take the show around the country to appropriate 300-1000 seat venues with a rotating cast of players, including regional players in different parts of the country.
 Charlie McCoy has committed to do as many dates as he can fit into his schedule and many other prominent players in different regions of the country have asked about joining us.

 We are in the process of attracting Harp Heaven sponsors and venue interest.
 We're open to suggestions and offers.
 Please contact John Haring at 615-974-4886 or firstname.lastname@example.org.